 Toms River is a larger medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 88,802 people and 27 constituent neighborhoods, Toms River is the sixth largest community in New Jersey.

-Toms River is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Toms River is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Toms River is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Toms River who work in office and administrative support (14.44%), sales jobs (12.87%), and management occupations (9.14%).
+There are especially a lot of people living in Toms River who work in office and administrative support (15.76%), sales jobs (12.84%), and management occupations (9.08%).

-Toms River is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Toms River is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Toms River is English.
 Other important languages spoken here include Spanish and Italian.